 Continue to string beads.
 I spaced my few inches apart for an open look.
 You can also stack the beads one after another.
 Each one of my beaded strings were about 13 inches long.
 You can make them longer or shorter if you like.

-Now, hang your beaded suncatcher mobile in a window that gets plenty of sunlight to watch it sparkle!
+Now, hang your beaded suncatcher mobile in a window that gets plenty of sunlight and watch it sparkle!
 My mobile hangs in the window that the birds were flying into and I am glad to report that the suncatcher is doing its job of breaking up the reflection.
-It’s pretty and keeping my feathered friends safe.
+It’s pretty and keeping my backyard birds safe.